nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hfclk_lock.rst

 Use the high frequency clock lock hotfix module to keep the high frequency clock enabled.
 This reduces the latency before the first packet in a row is transmitted over Bluetooth®, but it also increases the power consumption.
-If this module is disabled, a start-up delay of around 1.5 ms will be added to the overall latency of the first packet.
+If this module is disabled, a startup delay of around 1.5 ms will be added to the overall latency of the first packet.

 Module events
 *************